 For those who prefer snail mail and handwritten responses, we accept mailed submissions in any category all year round.

 Want to submit to our contests?
 Check out our annual contest guidelines here.

 We strongly encourage online submission through the Submittable platform, but as stated above, we are still open to mailed submissions.
 Many of the guidelines apply to both methods.

 • No faxed or emailed submissions are accepted.
 Please do not send CDs, DVDs, USB drives, etc.

 • Pay is $60 CAD per published page, plus two complimentary copies of the issue with your work.
 Contributors may purchase additional copies of an issue at a discount.

-• The Fiddlehead buys first serials rights; copyright is retained by the author at all times, and authors are free to resell the work, though we do ask for a 90-day exclusive from our first publication of the work.
+• The Fiddlehead buys first serial world rights; copyright is retained by the author at all times, and authors are free to resell the work, though we do ask for a 90-day exclusive from our first publication of the work.

 • Writers may only submit once per calendar year per genre.
-(This does not include our annual contest: you may submit multiple times, so long as the work is not under consideration elsewhere.
-See complete contest guidelines here.)
+(This does not include our contests.
+See complete contest guidelines here)

 • Please wait for an editorial response before submitting again.
 We try our best to respond in a timely matter, but due to volume of submissions, a response may take 6 months or more.
 Please wait 6 months before querying.

 • We only consider unpublished work.
 Please do not submit work that has been previously published or accepted for publication, including in anthologies, chapbooks, blogs, Facebook pages, or online journals.